 The burial ground near the Old Light is an important Christian site that contains four memorial stones dating from between the 5th and 8th centuries.
-It is thought that the contents of the grave were moved to Hartland in the 7th century where the church, which is visible from Lundy on a clear day, is dedicated to the saint.
+The contents of a grave believed to be that of St Nectan are thought to have been moved to Hartland in the 7th century where the church, which is visible from Lundy on a clear day, is dedicated to the saint.

 The first documentary record of a church on Lundy is in 1244 when the tithes for ‘all skins of rabbits taken in the island’ were payable to the church.
 It is possible that the church was built at the same time as the island was being fortified by Henry III against the Mariscos.